-We have recently visited New River to talk with members of the Logs Demo team standing up the Osprey at New River.
+When we visited New River to talk with members of the Logs Demo team standing up the Osprey at New River, we were reminded of the last major new vertical lift asset to go through New River.

 More than a decade ago, we were present at the creation of the Osprey as a new combat capability for the USMC, and visited New River frequently starting in 2010.